smbct/smbct.github.io/series/x86_64_assembly/pt4.markdown

 {% endhighlight %}

-The first part of the algorithm is the comparison of the exponent value with 0, indirectly done through the `rbx` register (an instruction cannot be given two memory addresses).
+The first part of the algorithm is the comparison of the exponent value with *0*, indirectly done through the `rbx` register (an instruction cannot be given two memory addresses).
 Here this comparison is performed with the `test` [instruction](https://en.wikipedia.org/wiki/TEST_(x86_instruction)) that performs a logical "and" operation and sets an internal flag depending on the result.
 The `jnz` instruction (jump if not zero) will be triggered if the tested value (`rbx` here) is not equal to zero, as the instruction says.

-The following instructions emulate an "if..else.." statement, where the first condition corresponds to the base being equal to 0.
+The following instructions emulate an "if..else.." statement, where the first condition corresponds to the base being equal to *0*.
 In this example, we choose to put the return value of the function in the `rax` register, which is handled in these two different conditions without using additional memory.
-In the first case, the value 1 is simply moved to the register and the program jumps 🦘 to the end of the function, hence skipping the second case's instructions.
+In the first case, the value *1* is simply moved to the register and the program jumps 🦘 to the end of the function, hence skipping the second case's instructions.
-In the second case, the base variable is first decremented and the recursive call is then performed after pushing the parameters to the stack 🥞.
+In the second case, the base variable is first decremented and the recursive call is then performed after moving the parameters to their registers.

 #### Preserving the stack pointers across function calls